yakworks/gorm-tools/examples/benchmarks/README.md

 **Conclusions**

-  1. According to benchmarks there is no profit of using Second Level cache with insert operations.
+  1. According to benchmarks there is no benefit or significant hit when using Second Level cache with insert operations.
      The results of the tests are ambiguous and in most cases show the worst performance when using Second level cache.
      There is an option to disable cache for the current session by adding ignore cache property.
      For example, ```session.setCacheMode(CacheMode.IGNORE)```.
 See [Disable cache for a session]{.new-tab} article.